Non-existence of extremal Sasaki metrics via the Berglund-H\"ubsch transpose: Introduction

 \section{Introduction}

 Introduced in \cite{BGS}, extremal Sasaki metrics are critical points of a modified version of the Calabi functional of K\"ahler geometry \cite{Ca}, this time defined over a suitable space of Sasaki metrics which fixes the Reeb vector field.
-These critical points turn out to be Sasaki metrics whose transversal scalar curvature are such that its gradient is transversely holomorphic.
+These critical points turn out to be Sasaki metrics whose transversal scalar curvatures are such that their gradients are transversely holomorphic.
 In particular, Sasaki metrics with constant scalar curvature and hence Sasaki-Einstein metrics are extremal.
 Thus, these metrics provide an appropriate notion of canonical metrics.

-In order to determine the set of extremal Sasaki metrics, called the extremal cone, one considers the Sasaki-Reeb cone of a Sasakian manifold, which consists of the deformations of the Reeb vector field by Hamiltonian holomorphic vector fields.
-It is natural to ask whether the set of extremal Sasaki metrics is empty or not, and if not when it consists of the whole Sasaki-Reeb cone or if among them there exist metrics with constant scalar curvature.
+In order to determine the set of extremal Sasaki metrics, called the extremal cone, one considers the Sasaki-Reeb cone of a Sasakian manifold, which consists of the deformations of the given Reeb vector field by Hamiltonian holomorphic vector fields.
+It is natural to ask whether the set of extremal Sasaki metrics is empty or not, and if not when it consists of the whole Sasaki-Reeb cone or if among them there exist metrics with constant scalar curvature or even Sasaki-Einstein metrics.
 The first examples of Sasaki manifolds with Sasaki-Reeb cone of dimension larger than one, where the extremal set is empty were exhibited in \cite{BvC}.
-These examples were given as links of Brieskorn-Pham polynomials and as such, their Sasaki-Reeb cones are of Gorenstein type, that is, the polarization is induced by the the canonical or anticanonical bundle.
+These examples were given as links of Brieskorn-Pham polynomials and as such, their Sasaki-Reeb cones are of Gorenstein type, that is, the polarization is induced by the canonical or anticanonical bundle.
 In \cite{BHLTF}, Boyer et al. give examples with the same feature as in \cite{BvC} for the non-Gorenstein case; moreover the authors found examples of Sasaki manifolds admitting extremal metrics with no representative admitting constant scalar curvature.